yaswaantr/Testleaf-pos/README.md

 A simple point of sale application built using react &amp; node.js.

-## To run the current code in development mode
+## To run the current code in Development Mode

 1. Run `yarn` to install all the dependencies in the root and also in the `api` folder.
 2. Run `yarn dev:web` in one terminal session to start the web app in `localhost:3000`